-5) The directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.
+6. That the Directors have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.

 INDIAN ACCOUNTING STANDARDS -IndAS:

 The Ministry of Corporate Affairs vide its notification dated 16th February 2015 hasnotified the Companies (Indian Accounting Standards) Rules 2015.
 The implementation ofIndian Accounting Standards (IndAS) is a major change process for which the Company hasset up a dedicated team and is providing desired resources for its completion within thetime frame.

 i.
 Referring to Para on basis for qualified opinion of the Auditors' Report theDirectors would like to refer Notes forming part of Accounts which is self explanatory.The reference to note numbers are as under :

 ii.
 Referring to Para 7 (a) and 7(b) of the Annexure to the Auditors report yourDirectors are of the opinion that the Company is in the process of executing variousalternative plans to control such delays in future.
 With regard to para 8 of the Annexureto the Auditors Report Directors are confident that the revised OTS will be sanctionedand the lenders dues will be fully settled.